With my mind and heart nixing bar hopping, Cobra out of control, I compromised and sought trophy quality, so I told myself.

 “None of my dishes have flowers.
 I’m a potter, not an artist.”

 “Your dishes are beautiful.
-What’s a flower or not is in the eye of the beholder.
-I like your dishes but will they chip and crack in use?
-Last year I bought glazed mugs but they chipped and couldn’t be put in the dishwasher or microwave.”
+What’s a flower is in the eye of the beholder.
+I like your dishes, but will they chip and crack in use?
+Last year I bought glazed mugs ,but they chipped and couldn’t be put in the dishwasher or microwave.”

 “It’s probably because of the glaze.
-Mine are sturdy for everyday use.
+Mine are sturdy and are for everyday use.
 They’re dishwasher and microwave friendly.
 They’re made of special clay, fired in a very hot kiln.”

 "Are you of special clay?"